dhellmann/pymotw/PyMOTW/xml/etree/ElementTree/create.rst

  Creating XML Documents with ElementTree
 =========================================

-In addition to its parsing capabilities, ElementTree also supports creating well-formed XML documents from Element objects constructed in your application.
-The Element class used when a document is parsed also knows how to generate a serialized form of its contents, which can then be written to a file or other data stream.
+In addition to its parsing capabilities, :mod:`xml.etree.ElementTree` also supports creating well-formed XML documents from :class:`Element` objects constructed in your application.
+The :class:`Element` class used when a document is parsed also knows how to generate a serialized form of its contents, which can then be written to a file or other data stream.

 Building Element Nodes
 ======================

-There are three helper functions useful for creating a hierarchy of Element nodes.  ``Element()`` creates a standard node, ``SubElement()`` attaches a new node to a parent, and ``Comment()`` creates a node that serializes using XML's comment syntax.
+There are three helper functions useful for creating a hierarchy of :class:`Element` nodes.  :func:`Element()` creates a standard node, :func:`SubElement()` attaches a new node to a parent, and :func:`Comment()` creates a node that serializes using XML's comment syntax.

 .. include:: ElementTree_create.py
    :literal: